damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

   - Imposed constraints on the product:
      - Constraint 1:...
      - Constraint 2:...
-     - Constraint 2:...
+     - Constraint 3:...
      - ...
   ```

-## Requirement *(Synonyms: performance specifications)*
+## Requirement *(Synonyms: )*

 - **Definition:** *A requirement is a formal statement that specifies when condition C is true, property P of object O is actual and its value shall belong  to domain D.*

 - **Comments:**
   -  *The minimum set of independent requirements can completely characterize the needs of the product in the functional domain.*
+  -  *Functional requirement describe qualitatively the system functions or tasks to be performed in operation.*
-  -  *Requirement can state as follows: The [stakeholder] need to [Action verb] [object] at [Condition] for [Property]   (e.g. The maker needs to do the machining of a cylindrical piece at 500rpm for 50°c of uniform temperature).*
+  -  *Requirement can state as follows: The [stakeholder] need [Property] [object] [Action verb]  at [Condition]*

   ```
   Metadata:
-  It includes: 'What' we want to achieve a minimum set of requirements a system must satisfy.

-    - Requirements for service 1
-      - Requirement 1.1:...
+    - Requirements:
-      - Requirement 1.2:...
+      - Requirement 1:...
-      - ...
-    - Requirements for service 2
-      - Requirement 2.1:...
+      - Requirement 2:...
-      - Requirement 2.2:...
+      - Requirement 3:...
-      - ...
       - ...
   ```